Thank you! Your submission has been received!

 Since the purpose of SecOps is to create standard actions and solutions to face cyber threats and avoid potential risks, they should be looked at as a single platform with the ability to identify, track and solve security incidents.

 SecOps is also a holistic approach to security in daily operations, affecting every action and decision through the different stages of production.
-But once it is ingrained in the minds and processes of an organization, the investment pays off because security and trust are two of the most valuable currencies in the technological world.
+But once it is ingrained in the minds and processes of an organisation, the investment pays off because security and trust are two of the most valuable currencies in the technological world.

 Found this article useful?
 You might like these ones too!